Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Which risks can a team accept locally?
 - When does a product decision become an enterprise decision?

-A well-designed operating model connects context, authority, accountability, and execution.
-A poorly designed one leaves teams guessing, or allows important boundaries to emerge without anyone consciously owning them.

 Not every decision involving technology is architecturally significant.
 Choosing between two supported test libraries is different from introducing a new identity provider or creating another source of truth for customer data.

 A decision becomes architecturally significant when it creates consequences beyond the immediate task.
 It may establish a long-term dependency, affect several teams, change an important boundary, introduce material risk, create a precedent, or become difficult and expensive to reverse.